-Prepared and included in the actuarial valuation report for use in the Actuarial Section of the Annual Comprehensive Financial Report (the "Annual Report") are the following:
+Prepared and included in the actuarial valuation report for use in the Actuarial Section of the Annual Comprehensive Financial Report are the following:

-- Schedule of Active Member Valuation Data;

-- Schedule of Retirees and Beneficiaries Added to and Removed from Rolls;

-- Solvency Test; and

-- Schedules of Funding Progress.
+- · Schedule of Active Member Valuation Data; - Schedule of Retirees and Beneficiaries Added to and Removed from Rolls; - · Solvency Test; and - · Schedules of Funding Progress.

-Additionally, for use in the statistical and financial sections of the Annual Report, we have included and prepared the following:
+Additionally, for use in the Statistical Section of the Annual Report, we have included and prepared the following:

-- Distribution of Plan Members;
+- · Distribution of Plan Members;

 - Schedule of Average Benefit Payments; and

 - Schedule of Benefit Recipients by Type and Option.